rbenna1/ferriskey/README.md

 ## 🌱 Why FerrisKey?

-Unlike historical solutions such as Keycloak (11 years of Java/Quarkus codebase), FerrisKey is designed from the outset to address modern identity management challenges:
+FerrisKey is designed from the outset to address modern identity management challenges:

 - **Performance**: Reduced memory footprint and minimal latency thanks to Rust.
 - **Security**: Protection against common security vulnerabilities.